MicrosoftDocs/windows-dev-docs/windows-apps-src/files/file-access-permissions.md

     1. You can retrieve a [**StorageFolder**](https://msdn.microsoft.com/library/windows/apps/br227230) that represents your app's install directory, like this:
         > [!div class="tabbedCodeSnippets"]
-        ```csharp
+        ```cs
         Windows.Storage.StorageFolder installedLocation = Windows.ApplicationModel.Package.Current.InstalledLocation;
         ```
         ```javascript
         var installDirectory = Windows.ApplicationModel.Package.current.installedLocation;
         ```
+        ```cpp
+        Windows::Storage::StorageFolder^ installedLocation = Windows::ApplicationModel::Package::Current->InstalledLocation;
+        ```

        You can then access files and folders in the directory using [**StorageFolder**](https://msdn.microsoft.com/library/windows/apps/br227230) methods.
 In the example, this **StorageFolder** is stored in the `installDirectory` variable.
-You can learn more about working with your app package and install directory by downloading the [App package information sample](http://go.microsoft.com/fwlink/p/?linkid=231526) for Windows 8.1 and re-using its source code in your Windows 10 app.
+You can learn more about working with your app package and install directory from the [App package information sample](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/Package) on GitHub.

     2. You can retrieve a file directly from your app's install directory by using an app URI, like this:
         > [!div class="tabbedCodeSnippets"]
-        ```csharp
+        ```cs
         using Windows.Storage;
-        StorageFile file = await StorageFile.GetFileFromApplicationUriAsync("ms-appx:///file.txt");
+        StorageFile file = await StorageFile.GetFileFromApplicationUriAsync(new Uri("ms-appx:///file.txt"));
         ```
         ```javascript
         Windows.Storage.StorageFile.getFileFromApplicationUriAsync("ms-appx:///file.txt").done(